How Your Attorney Makes Money (And Why It Matters to Your Case)

 The Public Defender's Caseload Problem

 Public defender offices across the country are chronically understaffed.
-The American Bar Association recommends a maximum of 150 felony cases per attorney per year.
-In practice, many public defenders carry 300 to 500 active cases at the same time.
+The American Bar Association recommends a maximum of 150 felony cases per attorney per year (American Bar Association).
+In practice, many public defenders carry caseloads far exceeding that limit (American Bar Association).
 Some offices exceed even that.

-What does 400 cases look like in real terms?
-If you work a 50-hour week and divide it by 400 clients, each client gets roughly 7.5 minutes of your attorney's time each week.
+What do caseloads like these look like in real terms?
+If you work a 50-hour week and divide it across hundreds of clients, each client gets only minutes of your attorney's time each week.
 That's not enough time to read a police report, let alone prepare a suppression motion.

 Your public defender may care deeply about your case.
 But caring and having time to act on that care are different things.
 For a detailed comparison, read our post on private attorneys vs. public defenders.